 With online reviews playing such a vital role in consumer behavior, serious business owners can’t afford to ignore them.
 They can (and should) play a leading role in your plan to attract new customers and give your best customers a place to speak highly of you.

-These stats don’t guarantee Yelp success.
+These stats from the Yelp fact sheet don’t guarantee success.
 But we hope they quell some of the hesitations you may have around incorporating Yelp in your business this coming year.
 You stand a far better chance at getting positive reviews and recommendations.
 Fear of bad reviews or negative ratings shouldn’t scare you off, nor should thinking it’s only a place for restaurants and foodies.

 Use reputation management software to do more with less